Suzuki Violin and Viola Lessons in El Paso, Texas

 Tuition:

 Lessons are once a week.
-For 30-minute lessons, I charge a flat rate of $140 a month.
-45-minute lessons are $185 a month, and 60-minute lessons are $250 a month.
+For 30-minute lessons, I charge a flat rate of $130 a month that includes one 30 minute lesson a week for 47 weeks, and two 45 minute group classes each month.
 I do not offer sibling discounts at this time.
 This means you will not be paying per lesson, but a monthly fee.
 Think of this like renting your space in my studio.
 Just like paying for a monthly gym membership or renting a house, this fee is due every month, whether you miss a lesson or not.
 As mentioned above, this studio is not a side job or hobby.
 It is my sole means of income, so your cooperation concerning prompt and regular payment is greatly appreciated!

 Payment is due the first lesson of each month.
 You can pay with cash, by check, Apple Pay, Zelle, or through PayPal (http://paypal.me/lanierviola).
 If paying with PayPal please send using the Friends or Family option.
 Otherwise, I have to pay a fee and don’t receive the full payment amount.